You always have the right to appeal a Medicare decision.

 Level 3: Decision by the Office of Medicare Hearings and Appeals

-If you disagree with the QIC decision AND the amount your claim exceeds $180 in 2023, you have 60 days to request a decision from the Office of Medicare Hearings and Appeals (OMHA).
+If you disagree with the QIC decision, you have 60 days to request a decision from the Office of Medicare Hearings and Appeals (OMHA).
 This level may require you to attend a hearing before an Administrative Law Judge (ALJ), during which you will explain the reason for your appeal.
 Typically, this occurs over the telephone or via video call.
 However, an in-person hearing may be ordered.

 You may also request the ALJ simply review the appeal record to date.
 If the ALJ feels that the information in the appeal record supports your case, they'll rule without a live hearing.